Report: Fernandez was likely operating boat in deadly crash

 MIAMI (AP) -- Miami Marlins pitcher Jose Fernandez was the ''probable'' operator of a speeding boat that crashed into a Miami Beach jetty on Sept.
-25, killing the star baseball star and two other men, according to a report issued Thursday by the Florida Fish and Wildlife Conservation Commission, which investigated the accident.
+25, killing the baseball star and two other men, according to a report issued Thursday by the Florida Fish and Wildlife Conservation Commission, which investigated the accident.

 The 46-page report included a seating chart that had Fernandez at the helm, based on ''physical evidence'' collected during the investigation, including the pitcher's fingerprints and DNA on the steering wheel and throttle and projection of his body as he was thrown from the boat.
 It also listed drugs and alcohol as factors in the crash.

-Fernandez' 32-foot Sea Vee hit Miami's Government Cut north jetty at 65.7 mph just after 3 a.m. on Sept.
+Fernandez's 32-foot Sea Vee hit Miami's Government Cut north jetty at 65.7 mph just after 3 a.m. on Sept.
 25, the report said.
 Fernandez and the boat's other occupants - Emilio Jesus Macias, 27, and Eduardo Rivero, 25 - were ejected.

 Investigators concluded that had Fernandez survived the crash, he could have been charged with multiple crimes, including boating under the influence manslaughter; vessel homicide; and reckless or careless operation of a vessel.

-The report also included a text message exchange that night between Rivero and Maria Arias, Fernandez' girlfriend.
+The report also included a text message exchange that night between Rivero and Maria Arias, Fernandez's girlfriend.
 She told Rivero the pair had been arguing and asked him to take care of Fernandez. ''He's been drinking and is not in the best state of mind.''

 Miami-Dade Fire Rescue crews responded and divers found Fernandez submerged under the boat, pinned between the t-top and a boulder.
 Macias was submerged in a tidal pool next the jetty's surface and Rivero was submerged, his head and chest under a bolder.
 They were pronounced dead at the scene.

 The report describes how officials were not able to identified Fernandez by his driver's license photo because of face trauma.
-They searched the internet for photos of Fernandez' tattoo, which had a baseball surround by gears, to identify him.
+They searched the internet for photos of Fernandez's tattoo, which had a baseball surround by gears, to identify him.
 They also found a Major League Baseball identification card inside his wallet.

-Fernandez' boat was named ''Kaught Looking'' - the ''K'' is backwards, signifying a strikeout when the batter does not swing.
+Fernandez's boat was named ''Kaught Looking'' - the ''K'' is backwards, signifying a strikeout when the batter does not swing.

-According to the report, Fernandez' mother, Martiza Fernandez, was adamant in telling investigators the day of the crash that her son ''was always the driver'' of his boat.
+According to the report, Fernandez's mother, Maritza Fernandez, was adamant in telling investigators the day of the crash that her son ''was always the driver'' of his boat.
 She also said she didn't know her son to be a heavy drinker or user of drugs.

 Ralph E. Fernandez, a Tampa-based attorney who is a family friend, also was interviewed in a group setting with the pitcher's mother and several other relatives.
 He said he knew the pitcher could ''throw 'em down'' and wouldn't be surprised to learn he had been drinking that night.
 The lawyer also described the pitcher as controlling and a ''hot head.''